waldur/waldur-docs/docs/user-guide/credit-management.md

 # Credit management

-Credit management establishes credit limits for organizations and projects, allowing them to utilize specific offerings without requiring additional confirmation.
+Credit management stablishes credit limits for organizations that can be used for purchasing eligible services.
+The credit can optional be sub-allocated to projects and used in [cost policies](cost-and-usage-policies.md).

 ## Credit management configuration for staff